pwwMap/pwwMap/README.md

+# pwwMap

-Title:       The core of the big data solutions -- Map.
+The core of the big data solutions -- Map.

-Author:      pengwenwei
-address:     No.17-18 of XiangGangbatang Community, Xiangtan City of Hunan Province, China.
-Language:    c++
-Platform:    Windows, linux
-Technology:  Perfect hash algorithm
-Level:       Advanced
-Description: A high performance map algorithm
-Section      MFC c++ map stl
-SubSection   c++ algorithm
-License:     (GPLv3)
+## Description
 Map is widely used in c++ programs.
 Its performance is critical to programs' performance.
 Especially in big data  and the scenarios which can't realize data distribution and parallel processing.

 I have been working on big data analysis for many years in telecommunition and information security industry.
 The data analysis is so complicated that they can't work without map.
 Especially in information security industry, the data is much more complicated than others.
 For example, ip table, mac table, telephone numbers table, dns table etc.